KenKundert/avendesora/doc/commands.rst

     -T <title>, --title <title> Use account discovery on this title.
     =========================== =============================================

+The 'vc' command is a shortcut for 'value --clipboard'.

 You request a scalar value by specifying its name after the account.
 For example::